declic29/lusk.bzh-backup/searx/infopage/en/about.md

-# About SearXNG
+# About Lusk.bzh

-SearXNG is a [metasearch engine], aggregating the results of other
+Lusk is a [metasearch engine], aggregating the results of other
 {{link('search engines', 'preferences')}} while not storing information about its users.

-The SearXNG project is driven by an open community.
+The Lusk project is driven by an open community.
 Come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]

 Make SearXNG better: